ahsu1230/GolangDockerTest/README.md

 docker stop testdocker
 ```

-### Running and Pushing to Docker
+### Fetching Docker instance from DockerHub

-When builds are on DockerHub, you can run the latest using the following command.
-In addition, anyone with docker installed can also run this image as well.
+Setup Automated Builds by connecting Docker to a Github repository.
+When new commits are merged, automatic Docker builds will be triggered.
+Once builds are successfully triggered on DockerHub, anyone with docker installed can fetch and run this image as well.

 ```unix
 docker run ahsu1230/golang_docker_test